stijani/elastic-weight-consolidation-tf2/README.md

 The available repositories have implemented this technique in tf1, keras and pytorch.
 Here, I implemented it using tensorflow 2 (tf2) with custom training flow using the GradientTape and enger execution.

-Below are plots from the appended `demo` notebook illustrating how to use this code.
+Below are plots from the appended `demo` notebook illustrating how to use this code - the example used the MNIST data set and its permuted version.

 <br>